testrecorder/spring-test-recorder/README.md

     @ComponentScan(basePackages={"...", "com.onushi.springtestrecorder"})

 Mark a method in a Spring component with an @RecordTest annotation.
-You mark some injected dependencies with @RecordMockForTest annotation.
+Mark some injected dependencies with @RecordMockForTest annotation.
 You run the project and interact with UI/API.
 Context, arguments and results are retrieved using Aspect Oriented Programing and Reflection and used to generate a test for each function call in the console or to a disk file.

-I know Test Driven Development is a great way to write software, but there are cases when generating a test from existing code might still be needed for various reasons:
+Test-driven development is a great way to write software, but there are cases when generating a test from existing code might still be needed for various reasons:
-- when you want to maintain code that does not have unit tests and want to be sure you don't introduce new bugs
+- when you want to change code that does not have unit tests and want to be sure you don't introduce new bugs
-- when for some reason in your company there is no time/budget/culture/wiliness to do TDD, but having generated tests is still better than no tests
+- when for some reason in your company there is no time/budget to use TDD, but having tests generated after writing the code is still better than no tests
-- when the tests and mocks are long and hard to write and you could use a jumpstart
+- when the tests and mocks are long and hard to write, so you could use a jump start
-- when you are doing big changes in the design and a lot of the tests need to be rewritten
+- when you are doing big changes in the design, and a lot of the tests need to be rewritten
 - when you want to record a functional test with real data from UI
+- when you need to add a failing unit test before fixing a bug

 Example:
-Let's say you have some function for calculating Employee salary that does not have automated tests yet:
+Let's say you have some function for calculating Employee salary that does not have unit tests yet:

 	public class SalaryService {
 		public double computeEmployeeSalary(int employeeId) throws Exception {